-• If the heated seat switch LED doesn't light with the ignition switch in the On position and the heated seat switch in the Low or High position, check the fuse in the junction block.
+- If the heated seat switch LED doesn't light with the ignition switch in the On position and the heated seat switch in the Low or High position, check the fuse in the junction block.
 If the fuse is OK, test the heated seat switch as described in this group.

-• If the heated seat switch LED lights, but the heating elements don't heat, check the circuit breaker in the junction block.
+If not OK, repair the shorted circuit or component as required and replace the faulty fuse. - If the heated seat switch LED lights, but the heating elements don't heat, check the circuit breaker in the junction block.
 If the circuit breaker is OK, test the heated seat elements as described in this group.
+If not OK, replace the faulty circuit breaker.